 In front of the Earle Cabell Federal Building, Caraway stepped out of a vehicle at about 1 p.m. and made his way through a throng of reporters, saying nothing as he walked past the media and toward the courthouse's security checkpoint.

 As he waited for others with him to get through security, he turned around, stared at reporters and the cameras, remaining silent as questions were shouted to him.
 At one point he leaned over to one of his companions and said, "This is strange."

 At 1:23 p.m., Caraway entered the courtroom and took his seat in the defendant's counsel table.
-Once settled, Caraway turned to reporters seated behind him, which included NBC 5 Investigates team of senior investigative reporter Scott Friedman, producer Jack Douglas Jr. and said, "Look at you on the front row."
+Once settled, Caraway turned to reporters seated behind him, which included NBC 5 Investigates' senior investigative reporter Scott Friedman and producer Jack Douglas Jr. and said, "Look at you on the front row."

 The hearing got underway Friday afternoon, about an hour after its scheduled start time.
 Caraway's defense attorney called three witnesses to speak on his client's behalf before the defendant himself took the stand.

 The three witnesses included a former City Hall intern who said Caraway was like a father figure who taught him right from wrong, a longtime friend who said he gave her money to save their family's home and a childhood friend who was now Caraway's pastor who added that his friend made a mistake and has sinec apologized.